 “In My Heart: A Book of Feelings” by Jo Witek

 Our hearts can feel so many different feelings!
-Some make us happy or silly, while others make us sad, worried, or out of control.
-In this lesson, Ms. Shaw teaches us that all feelings are okay (even the ones that don’t feel so good) and will come and go.
-This lesson also includes a simple art activity and models a “mindful moment” technique to use when we’re feeling sad or upset.
+Some make us happy, excited, or silly, while others make us sad, worried, or out of control.
+In this lesson, Ms. Shaw teaches students that all our feelings are okay (even the ones that don’t feel so good) and will come and go–just like the weather!
+This lesson also includes a simple art activity and “mindful moment” technique.

 “How Are You Peeling?” by Saxton Freymann